hmrc/customs-declarations-end-to-end-service-guide/source/documentation/glossary.html.md

 ##Office of Entry

 An ‘Office of Entry’ is a location into which goods arrive in the UK.
-There are two types:
+There are 2 types:
 - Inventory Linked - where CSPs make the ‘arrival of goods’ notification to customs
-- Non-Inventory Linked - where Traders must make the ‘arrival of goods’ notification to customs themselves
+- Non-Inventory Linked - where traders must make the ‘arrival of goods’ notification to customs themselves

 ## Participants

 - Declarant - the owning person/company responsible for make a declaration
 - Submitter - an individual trader, authorised agent or CSP that electronically submits a declaration to CDS via the APIs
-- CSP - Community System Provider control the major Office of Entry for goods into the UK
+- CSP - Community System Provider, they control the major Office of Entry for goods into the UK

 ## Declaration Types:
 - Import - Full Declarations